Terms of Business

 WHAT TO DO IF YOU HAVE A COMPLAINT?

 First speak to us – we make every effort to maintain high standards and act fairly at all times, but if we let you down we will try to put things right.
 We accept complaints by telephone on 0161 968 2030, by email to [email protected] or via letter to the Compliance and Training Manager at 2nd Floor, Marsland House, Marsland Road, Sale, Cheshire M33 3AQ.
 We will then use our formal complaints procedure, a copy which is available upon request and investigate your complaint.
 If we are still unable to resolve your complaint you may be eligible to use the Financial Ombudsman Service (FOS) to help you (Financial Ombudsman Service, Exchange Tower, London E14 9SR, www.financial-ombudsman.org.uk, Customer Helpline 0800 023 4567) (Available for free on Landline and Mobile) or 0300 123 9123 (costing no more than calls to numbers starting 01 or 02).
+If you are outside of the UK please call this number: +44207 964 0500.
 This is in addition to your legal rights.

 Eligibility Defined: An individual consumer; a person acting for purposes which are outside your trade, business, craft or profession or a micro enterprise or small business (that employs fewer than fifty (50) people and whose annual turnover is less than £6.5 million and annual balance sheet total does not exceed £5 million) at the time the complainant refers the complaint; or